Package 'mrdrivers'

 Description

-toolGetUnitDollar returns unit used for monetary values.
+toolGetUnitDollar returns default unit used for monetary values.
+Currently: constant 2017 US$MER.

 Usage